-As we are well into the latter half of the year, here is some helpful information regarding retirement plan contributions that you should be aware of.
+Here is some helpful information regarding retirement plan contributions that you should be aware of for 2019.

 401(k), 403(b) & 457 Plan Contributions

-The limit on annual deferrals is $18,000.
-However, the additional catch-up deferral limit for individuals age 50 and older is $6,000.
-Thus, if your age 50 or older in 2016, you can make 401(k), 403(b) and 457 plan deferrals of up to $24,000.
+The 2019 limit on annual contributions is $19,000.
+The additional catch-up deferral limit for individuals age 50 and older is $6,000.
+Thus, if you are age 50 or older in 2019, you can make 401(k), 403(b) and 457 plan deferrals of up to $25,000.
 Please note deferrals can only take place during the calendar year.
 If your goal is to max out your annual deferrals, it’s a good idea to review your paystub to make sure you’re on track to max out your deferrals before year-end.

 Traditional & Roth IRA Contributions

-The limit on annual contributions to an IRA is $5,500.
+The new limit on annual contributions to an IRA is $6,000.
 The additional catch-up contribution limit for individuals aged 50 and older is $1,000.
-Thus, if your age 50 or older in 2016, you can make an IRA contribution of up to $6,500.
-If you and your spouse are not covered by a workplace retirement plan (i.e. not “active participants”) in 2016, there is not a phase-out for deductibility.
+Thus, if you are age 50 or older in 2019, you can make an IRA contribution of up to $7,000.
 Please note you can only make an IRA contribution up to the amount of earned income you had during the calendar year.

-The deduction for taxpayers making contributions to a traditional IRA is phased out for single people and heads of household who are covered by a workplace retirement plan and have a modified adjusted gross incomes (AGI) of between $61,000 and $71,000.
-For married couples filing jointly, in which the spouse who makes the IRA contribution is covered by a workplace retirement plan, the income phase-out range is $98,000 to $118,000.
-For an IRA contributor who is not covered by a workplace retirement plan and is married to someone who is covered, the deduction is phased out if the couple’s income is between $184,000 and $194,000.
+The deduction for taxpayers making contributions to a traditional IRA is phased out for single people who are covered by a workplace retirement plan and have a modified adjusted gross income (AGI) of between $64,000 and $74,000.
+For married couples filing jointly, in which the spouse who makes the IRA contribution is covered by a workplace retirement plan, the income phase-out range is $103,000 to $123,000.
+For an IRA contributor who is not covered by a workplace retirement plan and is married to someone who is covered, the deduction is phased out if the couple’s income is between $193,000 and $203,000.

 Simple IRA Contributions